Advice > Product management

 • Onsite interviews

-According to CTO David Singleton, Stripe has structured hiring loops for everyone who applies for a role at Stripe.
-Aside from evaluating whether you’re a good fit for the company, the interviews are also structured in a way that hiring managers themselves could help the candidate assess whether Stripe is a good company for them.
+Aside from evaluating whether you’re a good fit for the company, the interviews are also structured so that hiring managers themselves could help the candidate assess whether Stripe is a good company for them.

-Now let’s cover the above steps in detail so that you'll have a better idea of what to expect and what you'll need to prepare for.
-For extra help, take a look at our list of top 10 product manager interview tips.
+Now let’s cover each step in detail so that you'll have a better idea of what to expect and prepare for.

 You can use this free product manager resume guide to help tailor your resume to the position you’re targeting.

-If you’re looking for expert feedback, you can also get input from our team of ex-FAANG recruiters, who will cover what achievements to focus on (or ignore), how to fine-tune your bullet points, and more.
+If you’re looking for expert feedback, you can also get input from one of our ex-FAANG recruiters.
+They’ll advise you on what achievements to focus on (or ignore), how to fine-tune your bullet points, and more.

 Once you’ve been invited to interview with Stripe, you’ll first speak with a recruiter on a phone screen.